 Dabney S Lancaster Community College’s dual enrollment program is designed to provide high school students with the opportunity to complete college-level classes at their local high school.
 Students can complete a variety of college-level courses, usually at their own high school, which will help the student complete high school graduation requirements, and also serve to complete college course requirements.
 These courses may include the general education courses typically associated with freshman and sophomore college level courses and the introductory courses offered in our technical/occupational career programs.
 We invite all eligible students to consider taking DSLCC courses through our dual enrollment program.

 For further information about the dual enrollment program offered through Dabney S. Lancaster Community College, please review this website.

 What is Dual Enrollment?

-- Unique opportunity for high school juniors and seniors (exceptional freshman and sophomores may be considered) to jump-start their collegiate and professional careers by earning college credit while they are still in high school.
+- Unique opportunity for high school juniors and seniors (exceptional freshmen and sophomores may be considered) to jump-start their collegiate and professional careers by earning college credit while they are still in high school.

 - Dual enrollment credit earned in academic courses will transfer to DSLCC and most 4-year Virginia colleges and universities.

 - Dual enrollment credit earned in CTE courses will transfer to DSLCC and institutions that have articulation agreements with the college.